bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 PRIAM is incredibly resource-intensive, and slow to run.
 For the sake of brevity, the results have been provided for this tutorial.

-The MetaPro command is:
+The format of the MetaPro command is:
-_Example command only._ This command assumes that MetaPro has performed the Gene annotation phase.

 &ensp;&ensp;&ensp;&ensp;read1='&lt;path to your unassembled singletons.fastq&gt;'
 &ensp;&ensp;&ensp;&ensp;contig='&lt;path to your contigs.fasta&gt;'
 &ensp;&ensp;&ensp;&ensp;python3 /pipeline/MetaPro.py -c $config -s $read1 --contig $contig -o $output --tutorial EC

-The command would look as follows: **[DO NOT RUN]**
+The command would look as follows: **[DO NOT RUN]** _This command assumes that MetaPro has performed the Gene annotation steps._

 ```
 read1=/media/cbwdata/workspace/metapro_tutorial/mouse1_run/assemble_contigs/final_results/singletons.fastq